 More information about the therapy of secondary mitochondropathy see here.

-Secondary mitochondropathy lead to oxidative and nitrostative stress and could be acquired throughout the life (antibiotics, chemicals and other environmental influences).
+Secondary mitochondropathy leads to oxidative and nitrostative stress and could be acquired throughout the life (antibiotics, chemicals and other environmental influences).

-Only primary mitochondrial dysfunctions which are severe genetic conditions are recognized in medicine.
+However, only the primary mitochondrial dysfunctions, which are severe genetic conditions, are recognized in medicine.